mariagalazoula/mariagalazoula.github.io/index.md

 ## About me

-I was born in Greece and I am now a PhD student in the [University of Leeds](https://www.leeds.ac.uk/).
+My name is Maria Galazoula and I am currently based in Leeds.
+I am an Integrated MSc and PhD student in the Centre for Doctoral Training in Data Analytics and Society(https://datacdt.org/)  in the [University of Leeds](https://www.leeds.ac.uk/).

-![Poster.pdf]

 ## Research interests